Service dog poses proudly for school picture, helps local elementary student

 GRAVETTE, Ark.
-(KNWA) — The school photo of a service dog in Gravette is capturing hearts in the community.
+(KFTA) — The school photo of a service dog in Gravette is capturing hearts in the community.

 Tosha is a Certified Service Dog for Treyton Hudson, a 5th Grade student at Gravette Upper Elementary School.